shaimoo/bereshit/README.md

    Choose the Download ZIP option from the Code pull-down menu.
 That ZIP file will contain the entire repository content.
   ## how to use  <br />
-- After you download the task at zip you need to extract  the zip file , then you need to open pycharm and run the main file,then you need to start the main and the prog will start .
+- After you download the task at zip you need to extract  the zip file , then you need to open IDE and run the bereshit file,then you need to start the main and the prog will start .